torvalds/linux/Documentation/networking/bridge.rst

 Other multicast features
 ------------------------

-The Linux bridge also supports `per-VLAN multicast snooping
+The GNU/Linux bridge also supports `per-VLAN multicast snooping
 <https://lore.kernel.org/netdev/20210719170637.435541-1-razor@blackwall.org/>`_,
 which is disabled by default but can be enabled.
 And `Multicast Router Discovery
 <https://lore.kernel.org/netdev/20190121062628.2710-1-linus.luessing@c0d3.blue/>`_,